COLLECTIVE BARGAINING AGREEMENT

 This six-year deal was finalised in June 2017 and ran until the end of the 2022 season.
 Under the 2017-2022 CBA, player wages were tied to the industry’s revenue for the first time in the history of the game.

 * Please note, this document does not reflect the revised CBA agreement between the AFL and AFLPA for 2021.
 For more information about those changes refer to this media statement.

 The key areas of the this CBA included:

 - Minimum player payments

 - Injury payments

 - Use of image

 - Match and grand final tickets

-A new three-year Collective Bargaining Agreement (CBA), which guarantees year-on-year growth of the NAB AFLW Competition and provides certainty for all AFLW players and clubs, was finalised in October, 2019.
+A three-year Collective Bargaining Agreement (CBA), which guaranteed year-on-year growth of the NAB AFLW Competition and provided certainty for all AFLW players and clubs and was finalised in October, 2019.

 Please note that the 2019-2022 AFLW CBA was amended by a Heads of Agreement signed by AFLPA and AFL on 19th May 2022 to cover Season 7 of the AFLW.